apple/coremltools/mlmodel/docs/Format/NeuralNetwork.rst

 Input
     A blob with rank at least 3.
-    e.g.: blob with shape ``[C, H, W]``.
+    For example: blob with shape ``[C, H, W]``.
     For ranks greater than 3, the leading dimensions, starting from 0 to -4 (inclusive), are all treated as batch.

 Output
     A blob with the same shape as the input.